-Travelers who are in a hurry can fly to and from the island.
+Travelers who are in a hurry can fly to and from the island in around 15 minutes.
 There is a helicopter port that meets with Pebbly Beach, and also charter flights to the “Airport in the Sky”.
-Otherwise, your method of transportation will be boat lines.
+Otherwise, your method of transportation will be boat lines and takes about an hour.
 Boat lines depart from major island locations like Newport Beach, Long Beach and San Pedro.
-Companies like Catalina Express and The Catalina Flyer can help you travel from the mainland.
+Companies like Catalina Express and the Catalina Flyer can help you travel from the mainland.

 Travel by plane, helicopter or ferry to beautiful Catalina Island

-There are a few transportation companies to consult.
+As you can see, there are a few transportation companies to consult.
 Catalina Express boats are popular choices and take about one hour.
 Their seats are airline-quality and they provide drinks and snacks.
 Catalina Express operates from Long Beach, San Pedro and Dana Point.
-The Catalina Classic Cruises operates six passenger vessels of various sizes and depart from Queen Mary Landing in Long Beach.
-Their boats also can be privately chartered and can accommodate birthday parties, family reunions, harbor cruises and corporate events and meetings.
+Catalina Classic Cruises operates six different passenger vessels of various sizes including the 550-passenger Catalina King.
+They cater to all sorts of events and depart from Queen Mary Landing in Long Beach.
+Their vessels are privately chartered and can accommodate birthday parties, family reunions, harbor cruises and corporate events and meetings.

 Naturally, Avalon is the main entry point when getting to Catalina Island, though a few services go directly to Two Harbors.
 Moorings around the island include Little Harbor, Catalina Harbor, Parson’s Landing, Emerald Bay, Howlands and Fourth of July.
 There are also numerous coves around the region, such as Big Geiger, Cherry, Big Fisherman’s and Ripper’s.